Georgetown Law’s Week One: Simulations Test Students on Real-World Scenarios

 Teaching Fellow Pete Patterson (LL.M.’18) said the simulation is a great exercise for law students.
 “They’re trying to come up to speed on a subject matter they may have very little familiarity with, and then figure out the dynamics of a hearing,” Patterson said.
 “They’ve seen it on C-SPAN, but here they actually have to play the role of a witness or congressional member or staff.
 We go by the House rules and keep time just like they do.”

-Upper-class offerings included courses in epidemiology for lawyers, intellectual property for start-ups, and the battle over Obamacare.
+Among the upper-class offerings last week were courses in epidemiology for lawyers, intellectual property for start-ups, and the battle over Obamacare.
 Adjunct Professor Mary Hartnett taught “Supreme Court Topics: The Role of Dissenting Opinions,” in which students discussed the role dissenting opinions play in the U.S. judicial system.
 The class did a case study on the Supreme Court’s recent Masterpiece Cakeshop case.

 At the final class on Thursday evening, two distinguished guests showed up: author Debbie Levy, who discussed her children’s book I Dissent, about Supreme Court Justice Ruth Bader Ginsburg; and Justice Ginsburg herself, whose appearance surprised and thrilled the students.